Updated: April 7, 2026

 As mentioned at the beginning of this webinar, I want to provide you with a special offer.

-So join us for this webinar on the first Friday in June which is June the third at 12:00 p.m.
-Eastern Time.
+So join us for our next webinar on the first Friday of every month (check out all our webinars here).
 I hope to see you there.
-In the meantime keep calm and market on!
+In the meantime, keep calm and market on!